carpit680/10xCode/README.md

 ### Recommended RDP Clients

 - **Windows App**:
   It supports sound playback.
-Use your Mac username as your user name and leave the password blank when asked for it.
+Use host system's username as your user name and password.

-These steps will guide you through setting up and using a ROS 2 Docker container on your M1/M2 Mac, including desktop access through RDP.
-Choose the Microsoft Remote Desktop for comprehensive functionality, including sound playback and full keyboard support.
+These steps will guide you through setting up and using a ROS 2 Docker container on your x86, arm64 based Ubuntu, Mac or Windows device, including desktop access through RDP.
+Choose the Microsoft Remote Desktop for comprehensive functionality.